• Skip to main content

 Substitutions And Variations

-How To Make Dutch Oven Chili
+How To Make Chili In A Dutch Oven

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

 Step 1.
 Prepare Your Ingredients: Gather and prep all your ingredients.
 Wash and chop the veggies, drain and rinse your beans, and open all canned items.
-Having them ready to go will make the cooking process smoother and quicker.
+Having everything ready to go will make the cooking process smoother and quicker.

 Bacon rendering down in a Dutch oven.